Using our REST, S1, and E1 interfaces you can receive data on the payment’s success or cancellation.

 NOTIFY_ADDRESS will be called immediately when that information has arrived.
 We use payment status query services provided by payment method providers to speed up the process of payment being marked as completed.
-When we receive information on payment being completed the notification address is called.
+When we receive information on the payment being completed, the notification address is called.

 In cases where payment method provider does not provide payment status query service, information about completed payment arrives on the next banking day.
 The only payment method provider currently not providing payment status query service is Ålandsbanken.

 The receipt carries unique return information that is used to verify the validity of the receipt and that the payment was actually successful.Return authentication hash is compared to the hash calculated by the website and if the values match, the payment receipt was not tampered.

 In return authentication hash calculation, fields are joined using the

 | character (pipe, vertical bar) as separator.
 Merchant hash is appended to the string.
 When the payment is not successful, only fields 1, 2 and 5 are returned, and only fields 1, 2 and merchant hash are used in hash calculation.